python-control/python-control/doc/develop.rst

 The User Guide consists of chapters that are each their own separate `.rst` file and each of them generates a separate page.
-Chapters are divided into sections whose names appear in the indexo on the left of the web page when that chapter is being viewed.
-In some cases a section may be in its own file, including in the chapter page by using the `include` directive (see `nlsys.py` for an example).
+Chapters are divided into sections whose names appear in the index on the left of the web page when that chapter is being viewed.
+In some cases a section may be in its own file, included in the chapter page by using the `include` directive (see `nlsys.py` for an example).

 Sphinx files guidelines: